-• Lifesaving and Protective Equipment
+- Lifesaving and Protective Equipment

 The primary objective of emergency preparedness is to reduce injuries, protect the community, and ensure the safety of all stakeholders.
-An effective emergency plan should be comprehensive, equipped with life-saving tools and protective gear, and should clearly outline roles, responsibilities, and procedures during crises.
+An effective emergency plan should be comprehensive, equipped with lifesaving tools and protective gear, and should clearly outline roles, responsibilities, and procedures during crises.
 This plan should also coordinate with local emergency response and recovery organizations.

-• Technology for speedy broadcast
+Technology for speedy broadcast

 Recently, technology has been utilized to speed up disaster relief efforts.
 For example, robots and drones have been used to guide rescue teams and discover survivors.
-Participant 5 of VSU Tolosa shared a response for this concept: "The school also need a communication device for easy dissemination of information" (p.
+Participant 5 of VSU Tolosa shared a response to this concept: "The school also need a communication device for easy dissemination of information" (p.
 5).

-Meanwhile, aside from communication device as attested by Participant number 1 also added stating: "Communication equipment, firefighting apparatus, protective Equipment and rescue vehicles" (p.
+Meanwhile, aside from the communication devices, as attested by Participant Number 1, also stated: "Communication equipment, firefighting apparatus, protective Equipment and rescue vehicles" (p.
 1).

-In addition, participant number 3 also share a response on the perceived gap in the implementation of DRRM in the school: "The need to install an early warning device or communication system is desired for the school to have" (p.
+In addition, Participant Number 3 also shared a response to the perceived gap in the implementation of DRRM in the school: "The need to install an early warning device or communication system is desired for the school to have" (p.
 3).

-• Solar lighting and powerful generators.
+Solar lighting and powerful generators.

 Solar energy is particularly suited to the Philippines, not only because the technology can capitalize on rising fuel costs but also due to its resilience against falling oil prices.
-With such equipment in place, the community can maintain a degree of normalcy during and after disasters: "Visayas State University Tolosa needs a heavy solar lights and high caliber generators" (p.
+With such equipment in place, the community can maintain a degree of normalcy during and after disasters: "Visayas State University Tolosa needs heavy solar lights and high calibre generators" (p.
 7).

-• Lifesaving Vehicle
+Lifesaving Vehicle

-Owning a vehicle provides individuals with independence and freedom to navigate increasing distances between homes, workplaces, educational institutions, shopping centers, and recreational areas.
-In emergencies, having a dedicated vehicle for response and life-saving purposes is crucial for every institution: "The academic institution must have its own ambulance with a readymade apparatus therein such as oxygen, first aid kit and etc." (p.
+Owning a vehicle provides individuals with independence and freedom to navigate increasing distances between homes, workplaces, educational institutions, shopping centres, and recreational areas.
+In emergencies, having a dedicated vehicle for response and lifesaving purposes is crucial for every institution: "The academic institution must have its ambulance with a readymade apparatus therein such as oxygen, first aid kit, etc." (p.
 2).

-• Source of budget for resilient building reconstruction
+Source of budget for resilient building reconstruction

-The "Higher Education Modernization Act of 1997," "CHED Memorandum Order No. 20," and the "Public Higher Education Reform Framework" have empowered state universities and colleges (SUCs) to corporatize and manage their own finances.
-Given these legislative changes, it's crucial to assess the efficiency of SUCs in utilizing and generating funds.
+The "Higher Education Modernization Act of 1997," "CHED Memorandum Order No. 20," and the "Public Higher Education Reform Framework" have empowered state universities and colleges (SUCs) to corporatize and manage their finances.
+Given these legislative changes, it is crucial to assess the efficiency of SUCs in utilizing and generating funds.

-• Reconstruction of Building Structure with fire safety equipment
+Reconstruction of Building Structure with fire safety equipment

-The government's budget for climate change adaptation and mitigation, as proposed in the National Expenditure Program (NEP) for 2023, is set at a figure 56.4 percent higher than the P289.73 trillion allocated this year.
+The government's budget for climate change adaptation and mitigation, as proposed in the National Expenditure Program (NEP) for 2023, is set at a figure 56.4 per cent higher than the P289.73 trillion allocated this year.
 Of this, a significant P453 billion, predominantly from the P265 billion pool, will be dedicated to water sufficiency initiatives.
 Embracing resilient design is crucial.
 It not only enables more effective planning, response, and recovery from disasters but can also expedite the resettlement process for individuals into their homes and workplaces post-disaster.
-Both participants number six and number four echoed this perspective, stating: "A resilient building equip with Fire safety device must be install to all building inside the campus" (p.
+Both participants number six and number four echoed this perspective, stating: "A resilient building equipped with Fire safety devices must be installed in all buildings inside the campus" (p.
 6; p.
 4).